 Women who are released from prison are challenged by the prospect of finding long-term employment, housing, transportation, and more.
 By providing tools for women to enter society as productive and esteemed individuals, and providing access to continued education, families are given the tools for success in their own lives.

 TLC enables women to go forward in life by teaching them to properly support themselves and their children.
-We are equipped to assist residents in every step of their employment journey.
-Our TLC staff members act as advocates for our residents - seeking promising employment with higher pay and with potenital for benefits.
+We are equipped to assist residents in every step of their journey into a new way of life.
+Our TLC staff members act as advocates for our residents - guiding them into educational opportunities which will ready them for success.

 How is Lovelady Funded?

-It is our goal to become totally self-funded for our regular operating budget.
-Currently through our two Thrift Store operations and program fees, we generate approximately 70% of our current budget.
+It is our goal to become totally self-sufficient.
+Currently through our two Thrift Store operations and more, we generate approximately 70% of our current budget.

-The remainder of our financial needs, including capital requirements, come from our many individual supporters and numerous foundations and churches.
+The remainder of our financial needs, including capital requirements, come from our many individual supporters and numerous foundations, churches, and corporations.

 Absolutely not.
-There are residents who have never been incarcerated that are living in the Center, including women who simply walk in seeking admittance.
-Program success has convinced women from states as far away as Maryland, California & Hawaii who have heard of The Lovelady Center to seek entrance.
-Sometimes the Center serves as a place for alternative sentencing, when Alabama judges are willing to give women another chance, rather than sending them to prison.
-The Center also accepts referrals from social service agencies, and other subsance abuse programs.
+There are residents who have never been incarcerated who are living at the Center, including women who simply walk in seeking opportunities to live a drug-free life.
+Program success has convinced women from states as far away as Maryland, California & Hawaii to seek admission.

 Why is this program successful?

 For many, we have become known as the "whole-way house" for women, because we work by a "teach a woman to fish" philosophy.
 We believe that meeting physical needs is only the first step in the process.
-By giving them spiritual instruction and lasting educational and emotional support, women can learn to take responsibility for their lives.
+By giving them spiritual instruction, lasting educational, job readiness training and emotional support, women can learn to take responsibility for their lives.